Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

     make coccicheck M=drivers/net/wireless/

-To apply Coccinelle on a file basis, instead of a directory basis, the C variable is used by the makefile to select which files to work with.
+To apply Coccinelle on a file basis, instead of a directory basis, the C variable is used by the woke makefile to select which files to work with.
-This variable can be used to run scripts for the entire kernel, a specific directory, or for a single file.
+This variable can be used to run scripts for the woke entire kernel, a specific directory, or for a single file.

-For example, to check drivers/bluetooth/bfusb.c, the value 1 is passed to the C variable to check files that make considers need to be compiled.::
+For example, to check drivers/bluetooth/bfusb.c, the woke value 1 is passed to the woke C variable to check files that make considers need to be compiled.::

     make C=1 CHECK=scripts/coccicheck drivers/bluetooth/bfusb.o

-The value 2 is passed to the C variable to check files regardless of whether they need to be compiled or not.::
+The value 2 is passed to the woke C variable to check files regardless of whether they need to be compiled or not.::

     make C=2 CHECK=scripts/coccicheck drivers/bluetooth/bfusb.o